chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - Discuss trade-offs between performance, scalability, and cost.
   - Consider the use of APIs for certain functionalities.
   - Discuss [[Stateless & Statefull Processes| Stateless vs statefull]] application or process
-  - Maybe talk microservices etc..
+  - Maybe talk microservices or leverage knowledge of [[12 Factor App Docker.canvas|12 Factor App Docker]] which has some overlap, whatever comes to mind

 - **Scalability and Performance:**
   - Distribute traffic across server pools for different types of traffic.